 “Lumos is changing the way that companies think about driving productivity while managing costs, compliance and security.
 We’ve seen a huge spike in the number of security breaches and ransomware attacks.
 And the first step in protecting your company data from attacks is by implementing good cyber hygiene and access control policies.
 Lumos is the only company we have seen to be able to create a consumer-grade user experience for employees, while enabling admins to reduce over-provisioning with automated access review and removal workflows,” Peter Levine, General Partner at a16z.

 "We looked at a variety of solutions.
 However, we didn't find a holistic platform until Lumos.
 Most solutions didn't offer a consumer-grade UX.
 And all of them just focused on a few use cases such as reducing app spend or conducting access reviews.
 With Lumos, we get all of the productivity, compliance and cost features in a single platform.
-It's a no-brainer,” Andrew Daniels, CIO/CISO
+It's a no-brainer,” Drew Daniels, IT/Security Leader @Secureframe.

 “As the largest investor network focused on supporting and investing in the best venture-backed companies that embrace and value diverse leadership, including LGBTQIA+, Gaingels is proud of participating in this financing and is resolved on helping Lumos grow and scale while strengthening its prospects of success by building a culture that reflects the diversity of its executive teams, staff, and customers.” - Lorenzo Thione, Managing Director, Gaingels.